cnrture/Quizzy-Compose-Multi-Module/README.md

 ![quiz-app-github](https://github.com/user-attachments/assets/f966a08c-c634-4b5b-9077-1304bb81dff3)

 A modern **Quiz App** built with **Jetpack Compose** and organized using a **multi-module architecture**.
-This project demonstrates best practices in Android development, emphasizing scalability, maintainability, and clean architecture.
+This project demonstrates practices in Android development, emphasizing scalability, maintainability, and clean architecture.

 ## Tech